Memmingen Airport: Road

 The airport is located close to the A96 motorway (Memmingen Ost exit) and its intersection with the A7 motorway.
 The A96 leads directly to Munich, Lake Constance, and Switzerland, while the A7 leads to Ulm, Northern Germany, and Austria.
 Taxis as well as several car-hire companies are available in the car hire centre opposite the terminal building.

 Coach

-There are dedicated coach services from Memmingen Airport directly to Munich (journey time approx. 80 minutes) as well as long-distance coaches operated by Flixbus to several cities within Germany and neighbouring countries.
+There are dedicated coach services from Memmingen Airport directly to Munich.
+From 1 October 2026, Flibco operates a direct shuttle service between Memmingen Airport and Munich Hauptbahnhof (ZOB), with 15 departures per day and a journey time of approximately 85 minutes.
+Long-distance coaches operated by FlixBus also connect the airport with several cities in Germany and neighbouring countries.

 Bus and rail

 Local bus lines 2 and 810/811 connect the airport within a 15-minute drive with Memmingen town centre, including Memmingen railway station, from where frequent Deutsche Bahn services depart for Munich (journey time approx. 1:00) and Augsburg (journey time approx. 1:10), as well as some EuroCity long-distance Swiss Federal Railways services to Bregenz and Zurich.